-CPM = Cruidible Powder Metallurgy
+CPM = Crucible Particle Metallurgy

 CPM vs Conventionally Produced Steel (Source Crucible Industries Datasheet)

-Knifemaker Jeff Freeman of Freeman Outdoor Gear mentioned that, "I think CPM S45VN is a good improvement, both for the maker and the end-user.
-It's about the same edge retention as S30V but with better toughness and corrosion resistance.
+Knifemaker Jeff Freeman of Freeman Outdoor Gear mentioned, "I think CPM S45VN is a good improvement, both for the maker and the end-user.
+It's about the same edge retention as S30V but with better corrosion resistance.
 It's similar in toughness to S35VN but you get improved corrosion resistance and edge retention.
 For the maker, it appears to result in longer tool life and possibly increased speeds and feeds with the accompanying decrease in cycle time and machine time.
 Overall, I'm pleased with it, and more importantly, my customers are satisfied."

 CPM S45VN Alloy Composition (Source Crucible Industries Datasheet)

 As the latest evolution of alloy steel, S45NV has increased amounts of chromium to help increase corrosion resistance over the earlier generation of S35VN.